-Crisis Resolution: CACs
+Crisis Resolution

-- Crisis will inevitably occur.
+- An economic crisis may occur.
 The current process for debt restructuring takes longer, is more damaging to the country and less predictable than it should be. - The inclusion by an increasing number of countries of CACs in new debt issues should be welcomed, specially when initiatives like the SDRM turned out to be difficult to implement.

-Crisis Resolution: CACs
+Crisis Resolution